 13- Pecos Bill Tall Tale Inn and Café: Magic Kingdom

-It’s hard to pick a Magic Kingdom quick service restaurant that boasts great value and quality, but I love Pecos Bill and I think it’s worth a few quick service credits.
+It’s hard to pick a Magic Kingdom quick-service restaurant that boasts great value and quality, but I love Pecos Bill and I think it’s worth a few quick service credits.
 The Fixin’s Bar alone is worth it- you can add salsas, pico de gallo, peppers, limes, onions, corn, and sour cream onto almost every entrée.
 The various Nachos, Rice Bowls, and the Fajita Platter are some of the best menu items here.
 I’d even be so bold as to say that you could purchase some Tortilla Chips with a snack credit, and turn that into a meal by loading it with toppings!

 12- Katsura Grill: Epcot

 Located in the Japan Pavilion at Epcot, this is not only a good quick service dining option; it’s actually a really serene and beautiful place to eat.
-I love eating here while overlooking the koi pond and foot bridges, and just enjoying the ambience of the pavilion (bonus points if the Taiko Drum show is going on in the distance).
+I love eating here while overlooking the koi pond and footbridges, and just enjoying the ambiance of the pavilion (bonus points if the Taiko Drum show is going on in the distance).
 My picks here are the Shrimp and Chicken Teriyaki, or the Tokyo Sushi Combo.
 For a hot day, it feels lovely to end your meal with some Green Tea Ice Cream, and if you’re feeling the Japanese spirit, you can treat yourself to Plum Wine or Sake.

 11- El Mercado de Coronado Food Court: Disney’s Coronado Springs Resort

 If you’re going to choose a resort to eat at, and have some quick service credits to burn, then Coronado Springs would be the best option.
 Formerly called Pepper Market, El Mercado de Coronado still has the same fresh, colorful, open-air quality and atmosphere of its predecessor.
 There are a lot of options for breakfast, but I like coming here for lunch and/or dinner.
-At lunch you can get burgers such as the Texas Bacon Burger with garlic parmesan fries, plus pizzas, sandwiches, and salads.
+At lunch, you can get burgers such as the Texas Bacon Burger with garlic parmesan fries, plus pizzas, sandwiches, and salads.
 Dinner has a few extra menu items, such as the Yucatan Roasted Chicken and the BBQ Ribs.
 This isn’t a typical Disney resort food court meal, and I love it.

 10- Tangierine Café: Epcot